zzonyo/trust-docs-test/source/index.html.md

 - For public interfaces used to get information of non-market data (such as request information of index, price limit, delivery and settlement, positions, etc.), the rate limit for each IP is 120 times every 3 seconds.
 (Please note that the 120 times/3s rate limit is shared by all the requests for non-market data under this UID)

-- For public interface to get market data such as  Get K-line data, Get Market Data Overview, Get Contract Information,Get market depth data, Get index k-line, Get basis data, Get the last Trade of a Contract and so on：
+- For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market depth data, Get index kline, Get basis data, Get the last Trade of a Contract and so on：

    (1) For restful interface：800 times/second for one IP at most